navalnica/whisper-finetuning-be/readme.md

     * if the sampling is the same across reruns, `ignore_data_skip=True` will lead to same items been passed to a model in current run. it's OK if previous run ended with large step value on the last epoch. if not, the same elements from the same epoch will be passed to a model again.

+### Scheduling Learning Rate when resuming training
+* When resuming training, total number of optimization steps changes
+* Usinng default LR-scheduler (linear with warmup), will result in unexpected LR changes
+* To explicitly control the maximum LR (after warmup is finished) and the LR in the end of training I've subclassed `transformers.Trainer` class and overriden `create_scheduler()` function in `custom_trainer.Seq2SeqTrainerCustomLinearScheduler`
+* EDA on controlling LR scheduling could be found in `eda/trainer_lr_scheduler.ipynb` notebook

 ## Questions:
 * What checkpoint (best, I guess) is saved in the `output_dir`?